TonyKaravasilev/CryptoMananaDocs/docs/factories.md

 ### [](#component-factories){:.book_mark}Component Factories ###

-&nbsp;&nbsp;&nbsp;&nbsp;The software framework supports the creation design pattern factory, which is widely used to initialize primitive components without exposing the creation logic to the user and refer to newly created object using a common interface.
+&nbsp;&nbsp;&nbsp;&nbsp;The software framework supports the creation design pattern factory, which is widely used to initialize primitive components without exposing the creation logic to the user and refer to the newly created objects using a common interface.
 The developer can use them in the cryptographic context for the easier creation of all available components.

 &nbsp;&nbsp;&nbsp;&nbsp;The **CryptoMañana (CryptoManana) cryptography framework** provides all available factories at the [`\CryptoManana\Factories`](../api/namespaces/CryptoManana.Factories.html "exceptions"){: